Grungee/Seri/README.md

 A discord bot based Commando Framework
 # Info
 I am New At Js So will try my best
-Every day 2 commands will be uploaded
+Every day 1 command will be uploaded
 #